top of page

 • When to Go: Best time is during the spring and fall migration periods.
 But it’s excellent for birding year round.

-• How Much Time to Spend: 1 to 2 hours for a quick visit, more time if you want to do some exploring of the canals and saltpans.
+• How Much Time to Spend: 1 to 2 hours for a quick visit, or more time if you want to explore the canals and saltpans.

 6. Alvor Nature Reserve

 Behind Praia de Alvor is the Alvor Nature Reserve, a great spot for bird lovers.
-The reserve is renowned for its diverse range of habitats including salt marsh, mudflats and reedbeds.
-There is no barrier so can easily birdwatch – you should see a good range of birds including Stone Curlew, Bluethroat, Little Tern, Azure-winged Magpie and Kentish Plover.
-It is a wonderful site supporting both coastal and farmland birds and hence a must for any serious birder.
+The reserve is renowned for its diverse range of habitats, including salt marsh, mudflats, and reedbeds.
+There is no barrier, so you can easily birdwatch – you should see a good range of birds, including Stone Curlew, Bluethroat, Little Tern, Azure-winged Magpie, and Kentish Plover.
+It is a wonderful site that supports both coastal and farmland birds, and hence a must for any serious birder.

 • When to Go: Spring and fall migrations are optimal, although it’s also very rewarding in winter for resident species.